Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Introduction

 In particular, if $p\in(6-\varepsilon,6)$, there exist action ground states which are \emph{not} energy ground states. \end{theorem}

-Observe that, once one proves \eqref{eqn.NormL2Igual}, the fact that action ground states are not always energy ground states is a direct consequence the following result from \cite{dovetta2020uniqueness} which, in our framework, reads as follows:
+Observe that, once one proves \eqref{eqn.NormL2Igual}, the fact that action ground states are not always energy ground states is a direct consequence of a result from \cite{dovetta2020uniqueness} which, in our framework, reads as follows:

-The question of uniqueness of energy ground states is a more delicate matter mainly due to the fact that, as opposed to the classical case $\G=\R$, the parameter $\lambda$ is a Lagrange multiplier that cannot be determined as a function of the parameter $\nu$.
+The question of uniqueness of energy ground states, albeit natural, is a more delicate matter mainly due to the fact that, as opposed to the classical case $\G=\R$, the parameter $\lambda$ is a Lagrange multiplier that cannot be determined as a function of the parameter $\nu$.
 This is due to the lack of scaling invariance of the graph.
-We show below in Section \ref{sec:groundStates3} numerical evidences that the uniqueness is true for \emph{every} mass $\nu>0$.
+Thanks to a suggestion of a referee to a previous version of this paper, we were able to prove that, indeed, energy ground states are not unique for some masses $\nu>0$ near the $L^2$- critical exponent, see the following result and Section \ref{sec:groundStates3} below. \begin{theorem} Let $\varepsilon>0$ be sufficiently small.
+Then, for all $p\in(6-\varepsilon,6)$, there exist two distinct energy ground states with the same mass. \end{theorem}

-15pt Finally, in order to discuss dynamical stability, let us recall that the initial value problem associated with \eqref{NLSE_intro} is locally well-posed in $H^1(\mathcal{G}_\ell)$ (see \cite{adami2014constrained}).
+A graph that admits more than one energy ground state was already known to exist, as one can see in \cite[Theorem 2.11]{dovetta2020uniqueness}.
+However, the metric graph constructed in the aforementioned reference exhibits a rather complicated topology.
+Our result shows that even graphs with very simple topologies, such as the $\mathcal{T}-$graph, can admit masses for which energy ground states are not unique.
+On the other hand, we then provide sufficient conditions that ensure the uniqueness of energy ground states, and show numeric evidence that such conditions hold true for $p\sim 2^+$, which supports the following statement.
+15pt \begin{conjecture} For $\varepsilon>0$ sufficiently small and any $p\in(2,2+\varepsilon)$, energy ground states are unique for all masses. \end{conjecture} 15pt Finally, in order to discuss dynamical stability, let us recall that the initial value problem associated with \eqref{NLSE_intro} is locally well-posed in $H^1(\mathcal{G}_\ell)$ (see \cite{adami2014constrained}).
 In particular, given an initial condition $u\big|_{t=0}=u_0$, there exists a maximal time of existence $T=T(u_0)>0$ and a unique solution $u\in C([0,T),H^1(\mathcal{G}_\ell))$ to \eqref{NLSE_intro}.
 Moreover, if $T(u_0)<\infty$, then the $H^1$ norm must blow-up at $t=T(u_0)$.

 A direct computation shows that, if $u^\lambda$ is a solution to \eqref{eqn.boundstateprob_intro}, then $u(t)=\exp(i\lambda t)u^\lambda$ is the (unique) global solution to \eqref{NLSE_intro} with initial condition $u^\lambda$.
 Consequently, one may analyze the stability of action ground states through the flow generated by \eqref{NLSE_intro}: